anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: My friends are my estate.
+Quote: It isn't where you come from, it's where you're going that counts.

-By: Emily Dickinson
+By: Ella Fitzgerald